-Focus POS provides its partners with free sales and technical support and offers MDF equal to 2 percent of sales, once a minimum number of sales is met.
+Focus POS provides its partners with free sales and technical support and offers MDF equal to 2 percent of sales once a minimum number of sales is met.
 Focus POS also provides partners with training and holds a tech conference every April for ongoing and continued education on the product, feature set, and support.

 Considering the small business community that ShopKeep serves, we know that one avenue for reaching that market requires building good partner relations.
-As ShopKeep continues to explore growth strategies, we have seen an increase in the number of our leads come through various partner channels.
+As ShopKeep continues to explore growth strategies, we have seen an increase in the number of our leads coming through various partner channels.

 Upserve works with ISOs and agents, consultants, resellers, IT networking integrators, and distributors, accounting for about 40 percent of its business.
-Partners are paid after they hold a qualified demo and the customer goes live.
+Partners are paid after they hold a qualified demo, and the customer goes live.

 Upserve offers its partners sales collateral and onboarding, as well as quarterly training webinars and dedicated internal support.